YESS employs a dedicated and diverse team, of which each member is wholeheartedly committed to walking beside youth who access our programs.

 Chair of the Board

-Steven Ewaskiw is the Director of Finance at the Cantiro Group.
+Steven Ewaskiw is the VP Finance at the Cantiro Group.
 He is a graduate of the University of Alberta’s School of Business and holds a major in accounting as well as a Chartered Accountant designation.
 Steven has volunteered as a minor hockey coach since 2003, giving him many years of experience building relationships, empowering and positively impacting young people.

 Vice Chair